 Moth-er Day

-The History Of Moth-er Day
+The History of Moth-er Day

 Some Quick Facts About Moths

 Below are some quick facts about moths that we feel everyone will appreciate.
-Although most people think of moths as uglier butterflies, there are actually a few things about them that make them pretty special in their own right.
+Although most people think of moths as uglier butterflies, there are actually a few things about them that make them quite special in their own right.
 Let’s look at some of these facts below.

 - Moths are important pollinators.